lentsd/telegram-notify-github-action/README.md

 - Create a telegram bot and add it to your group

-Add this params to github secrets for your repo
+Add these parameters to github secrets for your repository

 - Telegram bot token
 - Telegram chat id